colw/auto-complete/README.md

 ## Todo
 - Scroll the option box when using arrow keys and selection goes out of bounds.
 - Ideally a user should be able to type "Acai" and the widget will helpfully return "Açaí".

-  _Note: The `String.normalize()` method may help here._

 ---